DarkStoorM/laravel-boilerplate/README.md

 - PHP Parameter Hint [**robertgr991.php-parameter-hint**]
 - VS DocBlockr [**jeremyljackson.vs-docblock**] (for most languages) or use [**neilbrayfield.php-docblocker**] for PHP - or both, but switch them in settings.json

 Note on PHP Parameter Hint: install this only if you like the parameter labels.
-It tends to be buggy (not removing the hints while deleting lines of code)
+It tends to be buggy (not removing the hints while deleting lines of code).
+If the parameter hints are still visible after deleting the code, depending on your settings, usually saving the file **or** switching Tabs will delete them (assuming there are no errors in the currently opened file).

 ![img](https://i.imgur.com/ohpX6QP.png)